-Disney+ is coming, does this affect marketing?Posted by Matt Jones on Aug 29, 2019.
+Disney+ is coming, how does this affect marketing?Posted by Ryan Jones on Aug 29, 2019.
 Reading time: 3 mins

 With the Disney+ video streaming service landing on Australian shores November 19, Netflix is going to have its biggest rival ever.